poetic/ember-cli-photoswipe/README.md

 More functionality is on the way, this is a work in progress.
 You can find photoswipe documentation [here](http://photoswipe.com/).

+## More Options

+You can pass the following extra options to the options property in the photoswipe component to hide photoswipe buttons:

+1. `hideClose`
+2. `hideShare`
+3. `hideToggleFullScreen`
+4. `hideZoomInOut`

 ## Contributing

 If you have ideas or feature needs that could be implemented, just submit an issue